 The reserve supports over 100 species of avifauna and has the largest population of peafowl in the entire country.
 Leopards, Caracals, Sambar, Nilgai, Chital, Wild boar are also found here.
 A rare feature of the fauna is the four-horned antelope.
 The reserve’s buffer is still awaiting final notification and only one core zone has been notified.

-Water is a limiting factor in this reserve and plans are underway to create artificial water holes, anicuts etc to resolve the problem.
+Water is a limiting factor in this reserve and plans are underway to create artificial water holes, anicuts, etc to resolve the problem.

 The protection of the Park staff is yet to be effective to control poaching since fire-arms have not been provided.
 The last case of a tiger skin being seized was in 1988-89.
-Poachers have shot leopards and other animals and an ever vigilant forest staff are required to deal with this threat.
+Poachers have shot leopards and other animals and an ever-vigilant forest staff are required to deal with this threat.

 Jaisalmer is a great place to simply wander.
 The old city was once completely surrounded by an extensive wall, much of which has sadly been ripped away in recent times for building material.
 Some of it remains, however, including the city gates and, inside them, the massive fort which rises above the city and is the essence of Jaisalmer.
-The main market area is directly below the hill, while the banks, the new palace and several other shops and offices are near the Amar Sagar Gate to the west.
+The main market area is directly below the hill, while the banks, the new palace, and several other shops and offices are near the Amar Sagar Gate to the west.

 Bikaner, situated in the northern part of Rajasthan, was founded in 1488 by a descendant of the founder of Jodhpur named Rao Bhikaji.
 Bikaner was an important city on the great caravan trade route during the medieval period.
-The city is surrounded by high fortifications comprising a seven-kilometer-long wall which encircles the old city and has five entrances-all constructed in the 18th century.
+The city is surrounded by high fortifications comprising a seven-kilometer-long wall that encircles the old city and has five entrances-all constructed in the 18th century.

 Bikaner offers several attractions to the tourists besides, of course, the exotic camel safaris.
 You can visit the majestic forts or go to the Mata Karni temple where rats are considered sacred and worshipped.
 The camel festival held in the month of January is also an event worth witnessing.
-Some of the major attractions around the city are Junagarh Fort, Lalgarh Palace, Camel Breeding Farm, Gajner Palace, Deshnoke Temple and Ganga Golden Jubilee Museum
+Some of the major attractions around the city are Junagarh Fort, Lalgarh Palace, Camel Breeding Farm, Gajner Palace, Deshnoke Temple, and Ganga Golden Jubilee Museum

 Kota, also Kotah, city, northern India, in Rajasthan State, on the Chambal River.
 The city is a trade center for an area in which cotton, millet, wheat, and oilseeds are grown; industries include cotton and oilseed milling, textile weaving, distilling, dairying, and the manufacture of metal handicrafts.
 The rail junction, a road hub, lies 4.8 km (3 mi) to the north.
 The Crosthwaite Institute is located in Kota, as are old and new palaces of the maharao (the Maharaja).
 The city was formerly the capital of the princely state of Kota, formed in 1572.